vbauer/houdini/README.md

 **Reminder:**

-Houdini isn't dependent on third-party dependencies, but it has extra integration with Spring.
+Houdini isn't dependent on third-party dependencies, but it has extra integration with Spring and Guice frameworks.
 Of course, it can be used with pure Java or Android projects.

 ### Java / Android configuration